The MSR-Video to Text Dataset with Clean Annotations: Analysis and Cleaning of the MSR-VTT dataset

 where $\iota{(\mathbf{x})}$ denotes the word count in the sentence $\mathbf{x}= \{x_1, x_2, ...\}$ and $\mu{(\mathbf{a}, \mathbf{b})}$ denotes the word count of the longest common subsequence in $\mathbf{a}$ and $\mathbf{b}$. $\mu{(\mathbf{a}, \mathbf{b})}$ is defined as follows,

-where $\mathbf{x}_1 \in \mathbf{x}_2$ stands for that $\mathbf{x}_1$ is a subsequence of $\mathbf{x}_2$.
-Word $w_1$ and word $w_2$ were regarded as the same if the Levenshtein distance\cite{levenshtein1966binary} between them was less than or equal to $\bar{e}$.
+where $\mathbf{c} \in \mathbf{a}$ stands for that $\mathbf{c}$ is a subsequence of $\mathbf{a}$.
+Word $w_1$ and word $w_2$ were regarded as the same if the Levenshtein distance \citep{levenshtein1966binary} between them was less than or equal to $\bar{e}$.
 Two sentences were regarded as duplicated if $s_{a,b} > \bar{s}$, where $\bar{s}$ is the similarity threshold.
 With proper values of $\bar{e}$ and $\bar{s}$, we could find duplicated sentences that had little difference.
 For example, considering the second pair of sentences in Table \ref{table:duplicates}, the character ``m'' is missing in the word ``woan'' and the second sentence just has one more word ``young'' than the first sentence.
 These two sentences are almost the same in terms of meaning.

-After duplicate removal, 183,856 video annotations remained in the dataset with 119,625 in the training set, 9,126 in the validation set and 55,105 in the test set.
+After duplicate removal, 183,856 video annotations remained in the dataset with 119,625 in the training set, 9,126 in the validation set and 55,105 in the test set with the hyper-parameters $\hat{e}=0, \hat{s}=0.85$, tuned in Section \ref{sec:exper}.
+In another word, 17,733 sentences were removed in 7,129 video clips (Table \ref{table:numAbnorm}).
 Each clip has 9 annotations at least, 20 at most and 18.4 on average.